dwajsman/wmdd_4935/week1/01intro.md

 ## NodeJS

-in the class the language that we will be using is JavaScript and JavaScript can be run a server(or on your local machine (without a browser)) using NodeJS.
+In the class the language that we will be using is JavaScript and JavaScript can be run a server(or on your local machine (without a browser)) using NodeJS.

 > Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 Node.js' package ecosystem, npm, is the largest ecosystem of open source libraries in the world.
 >> [nodejs.org](https://nodejs.org/en/)

-the above description on the NodeJS site is pretty brief, but there are still a few things that we need to unpack in this description.
+The above description on the NodeJS site is pretty brief, but there are still a few things that we need to unpack in this description.

 ### v8 JavaScript engine

-the description above specifically says 'Chrome's V8 JavaScript engine.'
+The description above specifically says 'Chrome's V8 JavaScript engine.'
 As you may have guessed NodeJS uses the same JavaScript engine as Chrome.
 If you google JavaScript engine you will quickly discover that there are a few of them.
 But what is a JavaScript engine?